Subramaniya Swamy Temple, Thiruparankundram: History

-At the top of the hill, two natural caverns contain rock beds believed to have been used by Jain ascetics.
-One of the beds bears a Tamil-Brahmi inscription dating back to the 1st century BCE.
-This site is maintained by the Archaeological Survey of India (ASI).

-One theory suggest that the Murugan temple existed much before the 6th century, and was converted into a Jain shrine by Jain monks under the aegis of Pandya king Koon Pandiyan.
-The temple was later converted into a Hindu temple under the tutelage of Gajapathy, the minister of a later Pandya King, during the latter part of the 8th century.
+At the top of the hillock, where the temple is located, two natural caverns consisting of rock beds bearing Tamil-Brahmi are found.
+These inscriptions have been dated back to the 1st century BCE, and is possibly related to Jainism.
+The Murugan temple that before the 6th century CE, was converted into a Jain shrine by Jain monks under the aegis of Pandya king Koon Pandiyan.
+The temple was later converted back into a Hindu temple under the tutelage of Gajapathy, the minister of a later Pandya King, during the latter part of the 8th century CE.
 The temple received several additions during the regime of Madurai Nayaks, who commissioned the pillared halls in the temple.